 touch hello.txt

-We can have a look at its contents, if we want:
+You can have a look at its contents, if you want:

 cat hello.txt